 A great tactic for identifying their attention to detail is by showing them a live example of an email that has two to three errors.
 Ask them to check it over.
 If they don’t spot the errors, then maybe you don’t want them in charge of hitting send on your email campaigns.

-…most importantly, they know how to write good copy
+6. They know how to write good copy

 The real game changer is knowing how to write words that sell (and sound like you).
 No one likes being sold to, so writing copy that’s persuasive and connects with your prospects without being pushy is a skillset that only comes with practice and experience.